The thread on his sweater

 but how can he feel affection

-for a stranger who destroyed his sweater
+for a stranger who destroyed his

 on a public street while waiting for a bus